 Historically the entities that form Evercore have been limited liability companies, partnerships or Subchapter S entities.
 Accordingly, payments for services rendered by Evercore's Senior Managing Directors generally have been accounted for as distributions of members' capital rather than as compensation expense.
-Following the IPO, we have included all payments for services rendered by the Senior (g) Managing Directors in compensation and benefits expense.
-In connection with the IPO, we have targeted total employee compensation and benefits expense (excluding for these purposes, compensation and benefits expense associated with a significant expansion of the Company's business or any vesting of partnership units or RSUs granted in connection with the Reorganization and the IPO) at a level not to exceed 50% of net revenue (excluding for these purposes, any revenue associated with gains or losses on investments, carried interest or reimbursable expenses).
+Following the IPO, we have included all payments for services rendered by the Senior Managing Directors in compensation and benefits expense.
+In connection with the IPO, we have targeted total employee compensation and benefits expense (excluding for these purposes, compensation and benefits expense associated with a new business initiatives or any vesting of partnership units or RSUs granted in connection with the Reorganization and the IPO) at a level not to exceed 50% of net revenue (excluding for these purposes, any revenue associated with gains or losses on investments, carried interest or reimbursable expenses).
 We retain the ability to exceed the target, change the target or change how the target is calculated.
-Starting in 2007, we will no longer exclude gains or losses on investments from revenues used to calculate our compensation and benefits expense target.
+Starting in 2007, we will no longer exclude gains or losses on investments from revenues used to calculate our compensation and benefits target.
+Additionally, since the acquisition of Braveheart represents a new business initiative, we have excluded revenues and compensation expenses associated with our European operations in calculating our compensation and benefits target for 2007.
+As a result of hiring additional Senior Managing Directors, the Company expects to exceed the compensation target in 2007 and possibly in future periods.